ablab/spades/README.md

 <a name="sec1"></a>
 # About SPAdes

 SPAdes &ndash; St. Petersburg genome assembler &ndash; is an assembly toolkit containing various assembly pipelines.
 This manual will help you to install and run SPAdes.
-SPAdes version 3.14.1 was released under GPLv2 on April 27, 2020 and can be downloaded from <http://cab.spbu.ru/software/spades/>. []()
+SPAdes version 3.14.1 was released under GPLv2 on April 27, 2020 and can be downloaded from <http://cab.spbu.ru/software/spades/>.

+The latest SPAdes paper describing various pipelines in a protocol format is available [here](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpbi.102).

 <a name="sec1.1"></a>
 ## Supported data types